Interview by SafBaby Founders Sandra Blum and Samantha Fox Olson

 Currently, Health Canada has not conducted studies on the use of silicone in the manufacture of children’s products such as pacifiers, bottle nipples, toys, etc.

 Kevin Brodwick, founder of thinkbaby and thinksport: We have never seen data that shows silicone to be harmful.
 Not to say that you can’t make anything harmful.
 Silicone used to have nitrosamines but most companies are testing for this.
 Some companies use latex, but rubber poses quite a few potential issues.
 Mainly some children can have allergic reactions to it.
 And I’ve read that there are various forms of chemicals that would not be potentially safe to bind the rubber together.
 On the flip side, there is quite a bit of evidence now that breast milk can be fraught with chemicals.
 I think one study showed 95% of breast milk that was tested had BPA.
 It stands to follow actually since many chemicals are not dealt with in the body, so they freely bounce around until they can make their escape.
 Back to your original question, we have not seen any studies that indicate that silicone has harmful effects.

-If there are no studies, there’s no evidence it IS NOT safe.
-So, it may indeed be a safer alternative but we can’t say for sure it is a SAFE ALTERNATIVE, until there are further studies done.
+Our conclusion: If there are no studies, there’s no evidence it IS NOT safe.
+So, it may indeed be a safer alternative but we can’t say for sure it is a SAFE ALTERNATIVE until there are further studies done.
 We are open to all comments/discussions here, as always.